-Quality Rating Improvement System Rationale, Policy and Evidence/Acceptable Documentation of Implementation
+Quality Rating Improvement System Rationale, Policy, Evidence/Acceptable Documentation

 The chart on the following several pages is set up as a checklist that programs can use when applying for a higher Star level, when maintaining a Star level, and when working toward higher Star levels.
-It includes criteria for 2, 3, 4 and 5 Star levels and evidence or acceptable documentation of implementation that can be used to verify meeting each required criteria.
+It includes criteria for 2, 3, 4 and 5 Star levels and evidence or acceptable documentation that can be used to verify meeting each required criteria.

-It is possible that there are additional, acceptable forms of evidence or documentation of implementation not listed in the chart.
-When programs wish to meet Star criteria in another manner, they may discuss with CCS staff and come to an agreement as to whether or not it meets Star criteria.
+It is possible that there are additional, acceptable forms of evidence or documentation not listed in the chart.
+When programs wish to meet Star criteria in another manner, they may discuss with their Licensing Specialist or a QRIS staff and come to an agreement as to whether or not it meets Star criteria.

-Resources and examples related to Star criteria required for each Star level can be accessed on the University of Oklahoma's CECPD website (www.cecpd.org) under the Additional Resources tab, QRIS, QRIS- Family Child Care Home tab.
-CCS staff may be contacted to discuss what is expected to meet and maintain specific Star criteria.
+Resources and examples related to Star criteria required for each Star level can be accessed on the University of Oklahoma's CECPD website (www.cecpd.org) in the Resources tab, QRIS Resources-Child Care Center tab.
+Licensing Specialists, QRIS staff, and Resource and Referral staff may also be contacted to discuss what is expected to meet and maintain specific Star criteria.